djalbat/the-occam-user-manual/introduction.md

 I hope and expect Occam to become an indespensible tool for at least some of those working in a field of symbolic reasoning in the coming years.
 Amongst other things it will enable them to leverage artificial intelligence to aid their own enquiries but artificial intelligence will not, at least not in the foreseeable future, supplant them.

-[^1]: The word Occam is used somewhat nebulously here.
+[^occam]: The word Occam is used somewhat nebulously here.
 It is most often associated with Occam's IDE but in fact it encompasses a range of software and services.
 This book explains these divers parts and there is a companion book, called The Foundations of Symbolic Reasoning, that covers the underlying theory.
-[^2]: Occam was originally called Florence but the former seemed more apt.
+[^florence]: Occam was originally called Florence but the former seemed more apt.